Why do dogs lick you? (and how to stop it)

 The best way to train a dog to stop licking is to not give it attention when it does.
 And the younger the dog is when you start the training, the easier it will be.

-When it starts licking too much, you should stand up, not talk to it, and walk out of the room.
+When your dog starts licking too much, you should stand up, not talk to it, and walk out of the room.

 Once you’ve shown your pet that it can’t rely on licking to get attention, you will be able to return the affection when your dog gives you a kiss (although it’s best to avoid licking back).